-Subsequent to quarter end, on July 23, 2020, the Company filed a shelf registration statement with the SEC to sell up to \$200 million of common stock, preferred stock, warrants to purchase common stock, debt securities and units consisting of one or more of such securities (the "2020 Shelf Registration Statement").
+On July 23, 2020, the Company filed a shelf registration statement with the SEC to sell up to \$200 million of common stock, preferred stock, warrants to purchase common stock, debt securities and units consisting of one or more of such securities (the "2020 Shelf Registration Statement").
 The 2020 Shelf Registration Statement (file no. 333-240052) was declared effective by the SEC on July 31, 2020.
 As of the date of this report, no offerings have been completed under the Company's 2020 Shelf Registration Statement.
-See Note 13 (Subsequent Events).